 Menstruation and Menopause

 Estrogen and progesterone cause the growth of milk ducts and stimulation of these milk ducts respectively.
-The former is increased in the first phase of the menstrual cycle, while the latter is at peak on the second phase of the cycle.
+The former, according to experts, is increased in the first phase of the menstrual cycle, while the latter is at peak on the second phase of the cycle.

 However, during the menopausal stage, the ovaries stop producing these two hormones.
 Consequently, this causes the breast to stop undergoing the cycle of growing and being stimulated.

 Primarily, breasts are for milk production, storage, and release to feed an offspring.
 At the sixth month of pregnancy, mammary glands start to develop in preparation for lactation.
 After childbirth, female hormones such as prolactin and oxytocin stimulate mammary glands for increased milk production and release.

 During breastfeeding, with the sucking motion of the baby, milk is delivered from the production glands to the nipples via the ducts.
 Milk is then released from the breasts through the nipples.